Amazonas 4A

 The Amazonas 4A, renamed in 2016 Amazonas 4 and since 2017 known as the Hispasat 74W-1, is a Spanish commercial communications satellite developed by Orbital Sciences Corporation and operated by Hispasat.
 It was successfully launched in 2014 and it is expected to have a service life of 15 years however, shortly after its launch the satellite suffered a power failure that limited its operability and life.

 It is positioned to cover all of South America and during its service life the satellite has offered coverage for some important events such as the 2016 Summer Olympics and World Cup football broadcasts.

 Body

 The satellite is based on the GEO Star-2.4 bus and has a dry mass of 1,241 kg.
 It is shaped like a square-faced prism 5 meters tall.
 Its lateral faces hold two deployable reflector-antennas and two retracting solar panels that, when fully deployed, give the satellite a diameter nearing 23 meters.
 At launch, its mass was increased to 2,938 kg.

 Propulsion

 The main engine is the bipropellant BT-4 developed by the Japanese company IHI Aerospace.
 It is fueled by unsymmetrical dimethylhydrazine using dinitrogen tetroxide as the oxidizer.
 The fuel is stored in spherical tanks pressurized with Helium.

-The engine alone is 0.65 meters tall and has a dry mass of 4 kg while capable of producing 450 N of thurst.
+The engine alone is 0.65 meters tall and has a dry mass of 4 kg while capable of producing 450 N of thrust.